emma-bennett/emma-bennett.github.io/tutorials2/_posts/2020-27-06-littlerobotfriends.markdown

   - Little Robot Friends Kit ([at this link!](https://littlerobotfriends.com/collections/all))
   - soldering iron
   - solder
+  - pliers
+  - tape
   - multimeter (optional, but very useful!)
-  - tape

 <h4>Assembling your robot:</h4>
 Take all of the components out of the Little Robot Friends kit and set them out on the table.
 It's really useful to